The At-Home Guide for a Happy Dog on 4th of July

 Since dogs are our family members - it’s important to protect their welfare, so they can get through this anxiety-triggering holiday and continue to live their happiest, healthiest lives.
 Have no fear - we’re here to help you help your dog!

-From tips for recognizing signs of anxiety to dog-friendly activities, here’s our guide for a safe and happy 4th of July - for you and your pets.
+Here’s our guide for a safe and happy 4th of July - for you and your pup.

 - Treat them with a refreshing smoothie or homemade “pupsicle” to help them beat the heat.